ParaCoToUl/noarr-pipelines/README.md

 # Noarr Pipelines

 Noarr pipelines is a header-only library, designed for building computational pipelines for GPGPU computing.
 A pipeline, compared to other computational models, has the advantage of being easily parallelizable among its nodes.
-In addition, Noarr pipelines aim to be lightweight, extensible and low-level, to be useful for parallel computation research.
-Our pipelines can take form of any generic graph, with nodes arbitrarily connected.
+In addition, Noarr pipelines aim to be lightweight, extensible, and low-level, to be useful for parallel computation research.
+Our pipelines can take the form of any generic graph, with nodes arbitrarily connected.
 Each node is periodically executed, to perform a specific part of the overall computation.

 ## Using the library